Sofie8/VERTHY/projects-ag/index.md

   Breeding and selecting cold-hardy vines with durable resistance: field phenotyping, controlled inoculation, and marker screening of resistance loci using NGS.

 - **Microbiome engineering for sustainable agriculture**
-  Genome mining, plasmidomics, and metabolomics to uncover traits for plant growth promotion, biocontrol, and pollutant degradation.
+  Genome mining, plasmidomics, and metabolomics to uncover traits for plant growth promotion, biocontrol, and stress resilience.
 Bench-to-field workflows (seed and foliar treatments, formulation, and success-control metrics).

 {% include section.html %}